 Why do you need Chairside Restoration?

 Tooth decay and cavities are the most common dental issues.
-You might think it isn’t important to visit a dentist when having such complications, especially if it involves a child.
+You might think it isn’t important to visit an emergency dentist when having such complications, especially if it involves a child.
 Most people assume that there is no need to take a child to the dentist if her baby teeth have cavities, because the child will grow other sets of teeth.
 What they don’t know is that cavities and tooth decay can harm the roots and jawbone, which might cause complications in future.

 You will need a chair-side restoration to restore the functions of a tooth damaged by decay, cavity or fractures. a chair-side restoration involves cases of fillings, dental crowns or possible veneer treatment.
 Is your tooth missing, are your teeth damaged, are you teeth discolored?
 Would you like to have your pretty smile back within a single appointment?
 Then there is no better way to do it other than going for chair-side restoration.

 Who is more susceptible to needing chair-side restoration?

 If you don’t take good care of your oral health, then you might find yourself on the dentist office looking for means to have your natural teeth back.
 A tooth cavity is one of the most common dental problems.
 If you don’t brush or floss your teeth regular, you might end up experiencing plaque attack, which can lead to tooth decay or cavity.
 With holes on your teeth, you will be more susceptible to needing a chair-side restoration.